Mitigating Omitted Variable Bias in Empirical Software Engineering: Confounding in Teamwork Effort

 To address this issue of unmeasured (unknown) additional confounders, we can extend the previous adjustment set analysis.
 For every pair of nodes $X \to Y$ in \autoref{fig:productivity-dag}'s DAG, we introduce an unmeasured confounder $X \leftarrow Z_{X, Y} \to Y$ that affects $X$ and $Y$ simultaneously.
 Then, we recompute the adjustment set of the DAG extended with such additional node. \autoref{tab:adjustment-sets} shows the results of this analysis.

 Adding a confounder to 16 out of 18 edges in \autoref{fig:productivity-dag}'s DAG does not change the adjustment set, which remains $\{ O, S \}$---as when considering the original DAG without unknown confounders.
 In other words, including $O$ and $S$ in model $m_A$ \eqref{eq:mA} conveniently also voids the effect of other possible confounders.
 In contrast, a confounder $Z_{S, T}$ affecting edge $S \to T$ admits two adjustment sets, one that includes $Z_{S,T}$ itself, and one that does not.
-Clearly, we prefer the latter adjustment set $\{ B, K, O, S \}$, which enables us to correct the confounding effect of unknown variable $Z_{S,T}$ without even measuring it---in fact, without even knowing what this variable represents.
+Clearly, we prefer the latter adjustment set $\{ B, K, O, S \}$: since it does not include unknown variable $Z_{S,T}$, it ensures that any possible confounding effect of $Z_{S,T}$ is corrected for indirectly, even if $Z_{S,T}$ cannot be measured---in fact, without even knowing what this variable represents.

 Unfortunately, the last edge $T \to E$ cannot be handled so easily.
 If there were an additional variable $Z_{T,E}$ simultaneously affecting $T$ and $E$, the only way to correct its confounding effect would be to measure $Z_{T,E}$ and include it as a predictor in \eqref{eq:mA}'s model.
 By definition, this is impossible because we don't know what $Z_{T,E}$ is, or we have an idea but it is impractical or impossible to measure it.